 Whether you're having a hot cup of tea, an iced coffee, or a fancy Irish coffee, removing the stains can be tricky.
 A tea or coffee spill is a tannin stain from a plant compound that often shows as a color in the final product.
-Depending on the concentration, coffee and tea can even be used as permanent dyes for fabric.
 Add the greasy stain from cream and there's even more reason to treat the stain as soon as possible.

 Tea and Coffee Stains on Washable Clothes

 If you have a tea or coffee spill while on the go, blot away the moisture with a plain white paper towel or cloth.
 Unless the fabric is silk which can watermark, flood the stained area with plain cool water.
 If possible, flush the stain from the wrong side by holding the stain under a faucet of cold running water.
 Or, sponge the stain with a white cloth dipped in cool water.
 If any color remains, you can use a stain remover pen.
 Just remember that the stained garment will still need to be washed as soon as possible when you get home.

 Gently work in the stain remover into the fabric with your fingers or a soft-bristled brush and allow it to work for at least ten minutes before washing.
 This step is particularly important if the coffee spill contained cream or other added flavorings.
 Wash following care label directions using a good detergent and the hottest water recommended for the fabric.

 Never use natural bar soap or soap flakes like Zote on a coffee stain because the soap can make tannin stains more difficult to remove.